-Iris Folding Cards – Templates and Patterns
+Iris Folding – Free Templates and Patterns

 Iris folding is one of my favourite things.
 Have you tried it?
 I love that it’s a paper craft and you don’t need much to get you started.
 I’ve given this post a little update as I’ve been learning more about iris folding since this post was first written.
+It’s one of the things I love about crafts, it keeps your mind active and your hands busy and working.
+Both essential skills at any age.

 This website contains affiliate links.
 As an affiliate I may earn money from qualifying purchases.
 Thank you if you do use one of my links – it helps keep my website going.
 Please see affiliate link and disclaimer page for more information.

-Iris Folding
+Iris Folding Papercraft

 Being creative is something I’ve always enjoyed.
 I try lots of different things and some stick as firm favourites.
 Iris folding is one of these favourites.

-Iris Folding for Beginners
+Iris Folding Finds

 I discovered a small company Pretty in Paper by B run by Bethan.
 She has great online tutorials like the one below and you can buy kits from her Etsy shop here.
 The rainbow card I made is available as a kit or you can just purchase a pdf pattern.